lagbolt/catalog-errors/README.md

 * a requirements.txt file
 * Python libraries in the lib folder
 * recordscan.py, a console application
+* sf-seriescheck.py, a console application
-* seriescheck.py, a console application
+* goodreads-seriescheck.py, a console application
 * tagsandindicators.py, a console application
+* record-fields.py, a console application
 * the LCSH folder, containing a workflow for checking subject headings
 * the LCNAF folder, containing a console application for collecting gender data from the LCNAF